Commitment to openness and transparency

 Sika has not issued any participation certificates, dividend right certificates, or stock options.

-Option plans do not exist for Members of the Board of Directors, Group Management, or employees.
+Option plans do not exist for members of the Board of Directors, Group Management, or employees.

 With the exception of the treasury shares held by the company, each share registered with voting rights in the share register carries one vote at the General Meeting, and each share (whether or not it is entered in the share register) carries a dividend entitlement.
 The purchase of Sika registered shares is open to all legal persons and individuals.
 The company maintains a share register for the registered shares in which the legal owners and usufructuaries are registered with their name and address.
 Vis-à-vis the company, the person who is registered in the share register is deemed to be the shareholder or usufructuary.
 The company may deny registration in the share register if, upon the company’s request, the acquirer does not explicitly declare that the shares have been acquired in their own name and for their own account, that there is no agreement to take back or return the shares concerned, and that he bears the economic risk associated with the shares.
 After consulting the party concerned, the company may cancel the registration in the share register if the registration is the result of false information provided by the acquirer.
 The acquirer must be informed of the cancellation immediately.
 The acquirer must provide a statement declaring that the registered shares were transferred to him in due form.
 According to art.
 7.3 para.
-4 of the Sika Articles of Association, at least a two-thirds majority of the votes represented, and a majority of the nominal values of the shares represented, are required for the adoption of resolutions of the General Meeting limiting or facilitating the transfer of registered shares.
+4 of the Sika Articles of Association, at least a two-thirds majority of the votes represented and a majority of the nominal values of shares represented are required for the adoption of resolutions of the General Meeting that limit or facilitate the transfer of registered shares.

-No options were issued to any parties and no option plans exist for members of the Board of Directors, Group Management, or employees.
+As of December 31, 2025, there were no options issued to any parties, and no option plans exist for members of the Board of Directors, Group Management, or employees.

 The Board of Directors is Sika’s highest governing body and is mainly responsible for the: